Rikenunes8/feup-asso-HouseOfThings/docs/pattern-instances.md

 ### Context

-The model and controller class to be used is determined by a JSON object sent by the client in the request.
+The model and controller class to be instanciated when a device is added is determined by a JSON object sent by the client in the request.
 This leads to a problem where the those classes can't be instanciated _a priori_, so they need to be created dynamically, according to a certain input.

 #### Problem in Context